JeffC25/smart-document-analyzer/README.md

 ## Database Overview

 The database was implemented with SQLAlchemy and SQLite3.
-It currently consists of 2 tables: a User table and a File table.
+It currently consists of 4 tables: a User table , File table, Keyword table, and Keyword Pairing table

-The User table stores information regarding each user's username, email, and (hashed) password
+Each row of the User table stores information regarding each user's ID, username, email, and (hashed) password

-The File table stores information regarding each file's name, owner, size, summary, and time of upload
+Each row of the File table stores information regarding each file's ID, name, owner ID (foreign key), size, summary, and time of upload

+Each row of the Keyword table stores keywords and ID

+Each row of the Keyword Pairing table stores a file ID (foreign key) and keyword ID (foreign key)

 ## PDF Uploader